Mike Morgan, MD, describes a novel Emergency Medicine platform in a global health context. ... Read MoreGlobal Health

 Partnership with India in Pediatrics Training

-With a mission to improve the lives of children and their mothers through excellence in global health research, education, and health program development, the U pediatrics has joined with the Mota Fofalia, India pediatrics center in education and training (physician, nursing, community health workers), community public health, and capacity building.
+With a mission to improve the lives of children and their mothers through excellence in global health research, education, and health program development, the University of Utah pediatrics department has joined with the Mota Fofalia, India pediatrics center in education and training (physician, nursing, community health workers), community public health, and capacity building.
 There is also in development a bloodless/mobile device based hemoglobin measurement and tracking system.

 Vision Care for the Navajo Nation